zitadel/zitadel/docs/docs/guides/integrate/services/atlassian-saml.md

 ---
-title: Connect with Atlassian through SAML 2.0
+title: Log in with ZITADEL on Atlassian through SAML 2.0
 sidebar_label: Atlassian
 ---